 Cleaning and Caring for Wood Veneer

 As you design your company’s custom wood veneer conference table, it’s essential to consider protecting your investment with the proper maintenance.
 A wood veneer includes a thin layer of solid wood connected to a substrate underneath it to enhance its durability, but it requires intentional care.
-Follow our tips for how to polish, maintain and clean wood veneer furniture.
+Learn about the benefits of choosing veneer and follow our tips for how to polish, maintain and clean wood veneer furniture.

 Protecting Your Wood Veneer Office Furniture